cjpanda/cjpanda/README.md

 ##  ⚙️ Skills and Expertise

-- **Front End Development**: Proficient in building responsive and interactive user interfaces using HTML, CSS, JavaScript, and modern frameworks like React.
+- **Front End Development**: Proficient in building responsive and interactive user interfaces using HTML, CSS, JavaScript, and modern frameworks like React, Nextjs tailwindcss.
 - **Back End Technologies**: Experienced in working with Node.js and Express.js for server-side development.
 - **Database Management**: Skilled in utilizing MongoDB for efficient data storage and retrieval.
 - **Web Frameworks**: Knowledgeable in React for building dynamic web applications.